• Skip to main content

 Wash the arbi pieces thoroughly to remove all the soil particles or dirt.
 Boil Arbi in a pressure cooker till it is soft & tender.
 It generally takes two whistles and ten minutes on low flame.
 After opening the pressure cooker, poke it with a knife.
 If the knife easily goes through the Arbi it is boiled, else cook it for 1-2 whistles more.

-Peel and slice it up vertically.
+Peel and slice it them in medium thickness pieces.

 Heat mustard oil in a heavy bottomed pan.
 Add the Arbi slices to it.
 Do not stir it immediately although you may feel like it has stick to the bottom of the vessel.
 Keep the flame initially on high and once the browning has started slow down the flame to medium.
 Keep stirring it intermittently so that all pieces are evenly cooked and crisp from outside.